GirlInPurple/fabric-moderation-engine/README.md

 ## Tutorials

 ### Install and Setup
 It should be noted this mod only works on dedicated servers.
-Do not install this on your client.
+This is **not** a client mod, do not install this on your client.
 - Download the mod from the [releases](https://github.com/GirlInPurple/fabric-moderation-engine/releases) page, in the future it you can download it from Modrinth.
 - Download a copy of [LuckPerms](https://luckperms.net/) as well, as it is a required dependency.
 - Copy the files to the server's `mods` folder, then restart the server if needed.
 - TODO: Finish this section

 ### Building
-Just clone to project into whatever empty directory you like and run `./gradlew build`\
+Just clone the project with the clone button on top (and extract the zip) into whatever empty directory you like and run `./gradlew build` if you're on Linux.
+For Windows systems, open Command Prompt (CD into the directory if necessary) and type `gradlew.bat build`\
-Requires at minimum Java 17
+**Java 17** or later is required for the building process.

 ### White, Gray, Blacklisting and Vantalisting